 Adding broth to dishes helps boost flavor and nutritional value.
 Some of my favorite ways to use it in cooking include:

-• Use it in place of water in savory Instant Pot or Crock-Pot dishes.
+Use it in place of water in savory Instant Pot or Crock-Pot dishes

-• Make our families’ favorite Sourdough Stuffing or Chicken Pot Pie.
+Make our families’ favorite Sourdough Stuffing or Chicken Pot Pie

-Find Delicious Recipes With Broth:
+Find Delicious Recipes With Broth

-If you try this recipe and love it, I would love if you gave it 5 stars!
-Thank you!
+If you try this recipe and love it, I would love it if you could come back and give it 5 stars!
 Tag me on Instagram @farmhouseonboone.

-Bone Broth
+Instant Pot Bone Broth

 4.53 from 21 votes

-Bone broth is a delicious, nourishing, gut healing and the perfect liquid, in which to simmer away vegetables and meat into a delicious homemade soup.ย
+Bone broth is a delicious, nourishing, gut healing and the perfect liquid, in which to simmer away vegetables and meat into a delicious homemade soup.

 Prep: 10 minutes